poojarao8/IACS_computes_2019/_notebooks/cryptography_cryptography.md

 ## Breaking codes with code

 Excellent!
 Unfortunately a simple encryption like this is pretty easy to break.
-For example, say our nosy friend Charlie is trying to listen in our conversation.
+For example, say our nosy friend Charlie is trying to listen in to our conversation.
 Charlie could easily just brute force this using a loop over all the possible values of `n` until they hit upon a message that made sense:

 ```python